 Common problems with flexplates ∞

-A flexplate needs to be smooth and evenly distributed to proprly work.
+A flexplate needs to be smooth and evenly distributed to properly work.

 A warped flexplate won't properly engage with the starter motor and can damage the teeth of the surrounding ring gear.
 A cracked flexplate can allow for unintended movement and can be heard rattling while the engine is idling.